caspiankeyes/AISecForge-arXiv-Publication/README.md

      - Adaptive protection implementation
      - Intelligent detection integration

-This comprehensive evolution roadmap ensures the LLMSecForge framework remains at the forefront of AI security, providing organizations with the capabilities needed to address emerging threats and regulatory requirements.
+This comprehensive evolution roadmap ensures the AISecForge framework remains at the forefront of AI security, providing organizations with the capabilities needed to address emerging threats and regulatory requirements.

 ### 8.3 Building a Secure AI Future

-The LLMSecForge framework plays a crucial role in building a secure AI future by addressing key strategic imperatives:
+The AISecForge framework plays a crucial role in building a secure AI future by addressing key strategic imperatives:

 #### 8.3.1 Security as Innovation Enabler